prince0586/VitalFlow-Real-Time-ICU-Data-Pipeline/README.md

 # VitalFlow-Real-Time-ICU-Data-Pipeline

 1. Project Overview

 VitalFlow is a robust, modular Data Engineering pipeline designed for the healthcare sector.
 It simulates a high-velocity IoT environment (Intensive Care Unit) where patient vitals are continuously monitored.

 The system is designed to ingest raw sensor data, enforce strict data quality contracts, quarantine erroneous records, and aggregate clean data into a "Gold" layer suitable for Business Intelligence (BI) and analytics.

-Key Features:

-Resilience: Implements custom retry logic with exponential backoff for database stability.

-Data Quality: Automatically segregates data into "Silver" (Valid) and "Quarantine" (Invalid) tables.

-Observability: Comprehensive logging and operation timers to track pipeline performance.

-Incremental Loading: Uses watermark logic to fetch only new data since the last successful run.

-Here is the comprehensive documentation for the VitalFlow project based on the code provided.

-VitalFlow: Real-Time ICU Data Pipeline
-Project Documentation v1.0

-1. Project Overview
-VitalFlow is a robust, modular Data Engineering pipeline designed for the healthcare sector.
-It simulates a high-velocity IoT environment (Intensive Care Unit) where patient vitals are continuously monitored.

-The system is designed to ingest raw sensor data, enforce strict data quality contracts, quarantine erroneous records, and aggregate clean data into a "Gold" layer suitable for Business Intelligence (BI) and analytics.